Adrián Kaprálik

-Adrián Kaprálik (born 10 June 2002) is a Slovak professional footballer who plays as a forward for German club Holstein Kiel.
+Adrián Kaprálik (born 10 June 2002) is a Slovak professional footballer who plays as a forward for German club Holstein Kiel and the Slovakia national team.

 Club career

 Kaprálik made his Fortuna Liga debut for Žilina in a home fixture against Spartak Trnava on 14 June 2020.He came on as a second-half replacement for Patrik Iľko, when Žilina led by a single goal, following strikes by Dávid Ďuriš and Ján Bernát.
 The scoresheet remained unchanged and Žilina took the 2–1 victory.
 He scored his first league goal in a 4–2 win over AS Trenčín.

 On 15 August 2023, after making six appearances and scoring thrice across all competitions at the start of the 2023–24 campaign, Kaprálik joined Polish Ekstraklasa side Górnik Zabrze on a year loan.
 He scored a late league goal against Ruch Chorzów which ended in a 2–1 victory for Górnik Zabrze.
 He returned to Žilina at the conclusion of the 2023–24 season.

+He sustained a broken leg in January 2025 during Žilina's winter training camp in the United Arab Emirates.
 On 22 August 2025, Kaprálik signed a four-season contract with Holstein Kiel in German 2.
 Bundesliga.

 International career

 On 17 November 2022, Kaprálik received his first call-up to the Slovak senior squad for two friendly matches against Montenegro and Chile.
-He debuted in the latter match on 20 November, coming as a substitute in the 89th minute to replace Tomáš Suslov which ended in a goalless draw.
+He made his international debut in the match against Chile on 20 November, which finished as a goalless draw, coming on as an 89th minute substitute for Tomáš Suslov.
+He was named in Slovakia's squad for the 2025 UEFA European Under-21 Championship in June 2025.